The BLM requires the holder of an authorized right-of-way (ROW) grant or lease to meet specific development standards.

 If, following receipt of a Notice of Failure to Ensure Diligent Development, the holder has satisfactorily complied with each of the requirements of the procedure described above, the authorized officer may grant the holder's request for an extension of the timelines in the approved POD.
 If, following receipt of such Notice, the holder does not satisfactorily comply with each of the requirements of this procedure, the authorized officer may elect to suspend or terminate the ROW authorization pursuant to 43 CFR 2807.17, where such action is justified.

-All solar energy ROW authorizations must include the diligent development provisions as described above in the terms and conditions of the authorization, consistent with the requirements of 43 USC 1765(b) and the ROW regulations at 43 CFR 2801.2.
+All solar energy ROW authorizations (grants or leases) must include the diligent development provisions as described above in the terms and conditions of the authorization, consistent with the requirements of 43 USC 1765(b) and the ROW regulations at 43 CFR 2800.